InformaticsMatters/nextflow-pcluster/README.md

     CPU hours   : (a few seconds)
     Succeeded   : 4

->   An alternative (fast) connection mechanism, armed with the
-    Master's address, is `ssh -i ~/.ssh/nf-pcluster centos@<MASTER_ADDR>`.

 >   Initial execution of Nextflow will take some time as
-    compute instances need to be instantiated (compute instances are created on-demand and, based on our configuration, retired automatically when idle for 10 minutes) as well as the download of Nextflow dependent modules and conversion of the required process container image to Singularity.
+    compute instances need to be instantiated (compute instances are created on-demand and, in our configuration, retired automatically when idle for 10 minutes) as well as the download of Nextflow dependent modules and conversion of the required Docker container image to Singularity.

 Congratulations!
 You can now run Slurm-based Nextflow workflows!